softdream815/React_date_prj/README.md

 />
 ```

 The following is a list of other *OPTIONAL* props you may provide to the `SingleDatePicker` to customize appearance and behavior to your heart's desire.
-All constants (indicated by `ALL_CAPS`) are provided as named exports in `react-dates/constants`.
-Please explore the [storybook](http://airbnb.io/react-dates/?selectedKind=SDP%20-%20Input%20Props&selectedStory=default&full=0&down=1&left=1&panelRight=0&downPanel=kadirahq%2Fstorybook-addon-actions%2Factions-panel) for more information on what each of these props do.
+Again, please explore the [storybook](http://airbnb.io/react-dates/?selectedKind=SDP%20-%20Input%20Props&selectedStory=default&full=0&down=1&left=1&panelRight=0&downPanel=kadirahq%2Fstorybook-addon-actions%2Factions-panel) for more information on what each of these props do.
 ```js
 // input related props
 id: PropTypes.string.isRequired,